dlavino/stopmotion/README.md

 - Infinity and Beyond...

 ### Cloning and Running
-To clone the code open the terminal in any folder and run:
+Clone the code opening the terminal in any folder and running:
 ```
 $ sudo git clone https://github.com/dlavino/stopmotion.git
 ```